48 Hours On A Train: Full Amtrak Empire Builder Review

 Expensive Prices/Limited Menu

-A good thing about this train is that it has a restaurant and cafe on board.
+A good thing about this train is that it has a restaurant and coffee shop on board.
 So you don’t have to worry about going hungry if you eat all your snacks or forget to pack them.
 But the menu is super limited and the prices on the more expensive side.
 I’m talking $7.50 for a sandwich.

 Not Really An Affordable Option